- Fire Safety

 - Winter Storm

-The Safety and Environmental Health Office will maintain a list of all sites on the campus of the University of North Dakota, which contain potential bio-hazardous materials including recombinant DNA, Class II or higher infectious agents, human tissues or body fluids, and known human carcinogens.
-The Safety and Environmental Health Office will use Federal guidelines in determining which potential bio-hazardous materials will be included in this list.
-The Safety and Environmental Health Office will also maintain a list of bio-hazardous materials and a primary and secondary contact person who is responsible for the safe use of the materials.
-In general, the primary contact person will be the person using the potential bio-hazard and the secondary contact person will be either his/her designee or the Chair of the Department in which the site is located.In the event of an emergency situation involving a site in which potential bio-hazards are used, contact the Safety and Environmental Health Office, in consultation with the primary and secondary contact person will be responsible for responding to the emergency.
-If neither the primary nor the secondary contact is available, the Safety and Environmental Health Office will contact the Chair of the Institutional Bio-safety Committee for consultations.
-In order to maintain the ability to communicate between contact persons and the Safety and Environmental Health Office, it is the responsibility of the contact person to ensure that the Safety and Environmental Health Office has a current telephone number on record and that the contact person also has the telephone number of the Safety and Environmental Health Office, 777-3341.
+The Office of Safety will maintain a list of all sites on the campus of the University of North Dakota, which contain potential bio-hazardous materials including recombinant DNA, Class II or higher infectious agents, human tissues or body fluids, and known human carcinogens.
+The Office of Safety will use Federal guidelines in determining which potential bio-hazardous materials will be included in this list.
+The Office of Safety will also maintain a list of bio-hazardous materials and a primary and secondary contact person who is responsible for the safe use of the materials.
+In general, the primary contact person will be the person using the potential bio-hazard and the secondary contact person will be either his/her designee or the Chair of the Department in which the site is located.In the event of an emergency situation involving a site in which potential bio-hazards are used, contact the Office of Safety, in consultation with the primary and secondary contact person will be responsible for responding to the emergency.
+If neither the primary nor the secondary contact is available, the Office of Safety will contact the Chair of the Institutional Bio-safety Committee for consultations.
+In order to maintain the ability to communicate between contact persons and the Office of Safety, it is the responsibility of the contact person to ensure that the Office of Safety has a current telephone number on record and that the contact person also has the telephone number of the Office of Safety, 701-777-3341.

 Receipt of Call: Who ever receives a call should try to keep the person(s) on the line and get as much information out of them as possible.
 Remember,the caller's intention is to bring fear and confusion, try to sound calm and get as much of the following information as possible.